saim22r/VPC-Subnets-Networking/README.md

 # VPC, Subnets, Networking, NACL

 ## Initial steps
-- Create a VPC with the ip 10.103.0.0/24
+- Create a VPC with the ip `10.103.0.0/24`.
+The 103 can be varied
-- Create Subnets (Public, private, bastion) with different IPS for each subnet `10.103.CHANGE_THIS_NUMBER.0/24`
+- Create Subnets (Public, Private, Bastion) with different IPS for each subnet `10.103.CHANGE_THIS_NUMBER.0/24`.
+Use 1,2 and 3 for the three subnets
-- Create internet gateway
+- Create an internet gateway
-- Create route table and add route 0.0.0.0/0 and target internet gateway
+- Create a route table and add route 0.0.0.0/0 and target internet gateway
 - Set the route table in the public and bastion subnets

 ## Create security groups

-App
+- These security groups will be used when creating the instances App
 ![img_2.png](images/img_6764.png)